anirbanofficial1998/Data-Analysis-MS-Power-BI-Project-Data-Analysis-Data-Professional-Survey-Breakdown/README.md

 # Data-Analysis-MS-Power-BI-Project-Data-Analysis-Data-Professional-Survey-Breakdown

-This project showcases a survey of data professionals, represented through an interactive dashboard created in MS Power BI.
-The raw data undergoes initial transformation using Power Query, followed by the creation of visualizations.
+This project features a survey of data professionals presented in an interactive dashboard created using MS Power BI.
+The raw data is transformed using Power Query, and comprehensive visualizations are crafted.
+The dashboard is designed to enhance strategic decision-making and effectively illustrate complex data challenges, utilizing Power BI's dynamic features for intuitive and insightful data presentation.